nnekaou/Greetings/README.md

 ### New Jersey Zone Chair
 _National Society of Black Engineers  /  May 2018 – Present_
 - Successfully orchestrate and conducted a state-wide conference through team management, marketing, and content construction.
-- Manage and advise a zone of 300+ members on leadership and conflict management
+- Manage and advise a zone of 300+ members on leadership and conflict management.
-- Promote regional collaboration and networking by facilitating intercollegiate activities
+- Promote regional collaboration and networking by facilitating intercollegiate activities.

 ### NSBE Chapter President
 _Stevens Institute of Technology  /  May 2017 – May 2018_
-- Doubled the membership of the current university chapter by coordinating a successful recruitment initiative
+- Doubled the membership of the current university chapter by coordinating a successful recruitment initiative.
--  Increased the hire rate among graduating chapter members through implementing a professional development series to better prepare new members
+-  Increased the hire rate among graduating chapter members through implementing a professional development series to better prepare new members.

 ```
 The National Society of Black Engineers is the most impactful aspect of my college career so far.